 After about twenty minutes, I managed to see some sunlight from deep in the trees and realized I was close to the summit.
 Near the top, trees and bushes made it easier to climb up off the wall and I eventually stepped foot on top of the pinnacle.
 The views were beyond worth it.
 I had front-row seats to the heart of Madeira Island.

 After you finish up at the base of the pinnacle, the trail heads back in the same direction.
 However, about halfway back, the map takes you on a different route returning to the parking lot.
 It was nice to see a different section of trail but it was very overgrown and the thorny bushes of Madeira attacked our legs relentlessly.
 I’m not sure if this trail is lacking some maintenance or it’s just not frequented often but definitely bring pants if you want to head back that way.

 BICA DA CANA VIEWPOINT FOR SUNRISE

 Most people who are doing the Bica da Cana hike will also visit the viewpoint.
 Therefore, I have added my photos and experience from the viewpoint for your reference.
-For this viewpoint, I think it is a great idea to arrive forty minutes before the scheduled sunrise and then you have a 10-minute walk.
+From this viewpoint, I think it is a great idea to arrive forty minutes before the scheduled sunrise and then have a 10-minute walk.
 That way, you will be at the viewpoint thirty minutes before the sun actually rises and can enjoy the pre-sunrise sky show if you are lucky.